-Once you have a better understanding of the game, you don't have to stick to the suggested Power cards for your Hero listed in the front of the adventure book.
-Each 1st-Level Hero card tells you how many powers of each type you get-you can choose which At-Will, Utility, and Daily Power cards you want for any particular adventure.
+Once you have a better understanding of the game, you don't have to stick to the suggested Power cards for your Hero listed on the back of the adventure book.
+Each 1st-level Hero card tells you how many powers of each type you get-you can choose which At-Will, Utility, and Daily Power cards you want for any particular adventure.